jluttine/jluttine.github.io/blog/how-to-blog-with-jupyter-ipython-notebook-and-nikola/index.md

 custom theme:

 ```
-nikola install_theme ipython
-nikola bootswatch_theme -n YOUR_THEME_NAME -s BOOTSWATCH_THEME_NAME -p ipython
+nikola bootswatch_theme -n YOUR_THEME_NAME -s BOOTSWATCH_THEME_NAME -p bootstrap3-jinja
 ```

-I recommend using IPython theme as the parent theme but you can choose any other [Nikola theme](https://themes.getnikola.com/).
+I recommend using `bootstrap3-jinja` theme as the parent theme but you can choose any other [Nikola theme](https://themes.getnikola.com/).
+But don't use `ipython` theme, that's not supported (thanks to Chris Warrick for pointing this out).
 Now modify your `conf.py` to use the new custom theme:

     THEME = "YOUR_THEME_NAME"